burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 >[!NOTE]
 >It is not necessary to always have a repository.
 I'm not the best Android developer; I haven't specialized in anything, but my judgment tells me that
-We should use an actual Repository, and maybe even have a separate repository for each Model, simply for separating "unrelated" objects (i.e. `ArtistsRepository`, `YearsByArtistRepository`, `ShowsByArtistRepository` - I haven't thought this out yet, but I think it's worth discussing)
+We should use an actual Repository, and maybe even have a separate repository for each Model, simply for separating "unique" objects (i.e. `ArtistsRepository`, `YearsByArtistRepository`, `ShowsByArtistRepository` - I haven't thought this out yet, but I think it's worth discussing).
+Each class, from the Activity to the Repository can get cluttered.

 [Android Docs - Architecture](https://developer.android.com/topic/architecture)